 Anonymous donor sperm usually comes from a sperm bank.
 This method, which is subject to FDA regulations and should follow the American Society for Reproductive Medicine’s guidelines for sperm donation, has several advantages:

 - The donor is usually young and healthy.
-The donor should be between 18 and 40 years old and in good health, without any genetic abnormalities.
+Sperm donors should be between 18 and 40 years old and in good health, without known genetic abnormalities.
 A psychological screening may also be done.
-They may be excluded from donating if they have risk factors for certain diseases, as indicated by their sexual or medical history.
+They may be excluded from donating if they have risk factors for certain diseases, as indicated by their medical history.

 - The semen has been analyzed for fertility.
-The semen has been checked for factors including sperm quality and the total amount of moving sperm to ensure a higher chance of success.
+The donor's semen has been checked for factors including sperm quality and the total amount of moving sperm, known as total motile sperm count, to ensure a higher chance of success.

 - The donor won’t be involved, legally or emotionally.
-Using an anonymous sperm donor can help you avoid complicated situations where the donor decides they want to meet or be involved in raising your child.
+Using an anonymous sperm donor can help you avoid complicated situations in which the donor wants to meet or be involved in raising your child.
 It will also let you explain your use of a donor to your child when you’re both ready.

 Still, anonymity comes with downsides that are important to consider when choosing a sperm donor.
 These include: